2011 UK Open

 The 2011 Speedy Hire UK Open was the ninth year of the PDC darts tournament where, following numerous regional qualifying heats throughout Britain, players competed in a single elimination tournament to be crowned champion.
-The tournament was held at the Reebok Stadium in Bolton, England, between 2–5 June 2011, and has the nickname, "the FA Cup of darts", as a random draw is staged after each round until the final.
+The tournament was held at the Reebok Stadium in Bolton, England, from 2 to 5 June 2011, and has the nickname, "the FA Cup of darts", as a random draw is staged after each round until the final.

 The title was won by James Wade, who defeated Wes Newton 11–8 in the final.

 Format and qualifiers

 2011 UK Open qualifiers

 There were eight qualifying events staged in Barnsley and Wigan between February and May 2011 to determine the UK Open Order of Merit Table.
 The tournament winners were: